khutchins/Naive-Raytracer/readme.md

 Usage: ./\<program\> \<path-to-scene-file\>

 This code is being run in Windows.
-Doesn't currently work on Linux/Mac.
-Sorry.
-Feel free to make changes to allow for compilation.
+It may run in Mac/Linux, but no testing has been done to that effect.

 Example scene files are in /scenes.